8:30 – 8:40 am Opening & Welcome

 10:45 – 12:00 pm Pretreatment Basics Suresh Patel, BASF/Chemetall & David George, Henkel

 Critical to an efficient and successful coating operation are the complex stages of pretreatment, which involve cleaning, surface conditioning, conversion coating, rinsing and post-treatment.
 Water conservation and wastewater handling are particularly important.12:00 – 1:00 pm Group Lunch

 1:00 – 2:00 pm Advanced Pretreatment Suresh Patel, Chemetall & Terry Giles, Henkel

 New generation pretreatment options are now available.
 This session will compare the new generation technologies with other widely used technologies while also pointing out the potential cost savings with energy, water and manpower in addition to floor space.

-2:00 - 3:00 pm Equipment Considerations Kevin Coursin, George Koch Sons, LLC
+2:00 - 3:00 pm Equipment Considerations Rick Cannon, George Koch Sons LLC